Privacy Notice: how we respect privacy when we deal with personal information collected by our organisation.

 If you enquire about our branch and our work, or wish to make a complaint, we will take your name, email, telephone contact number, or postal address and a message.
 The legal basis for this may be to fulfil a contract with you e.g. to be considered for adoption of an animal, or legitimate interest - it is necessary for us to read and store your message so that we can respond in the way you would expect.
 We may have a legitimate interest in sharing some of your personal data with the national Society, who support branches in governance and administration, including complaint handling.

 To register you as a potential adopter or to place an animal into your home for adoption or fostering we will ask you for your name, address, email and telephone numbers along with information about your family, home and lifestyle.
 The legal basis for this is performance of a contract with you (the adoption/fostering agreement).
-As part of our adoption/fostering process we may carry out a home visit to help match you with the right animal.
+As part of our adoption/fostering process we may carry out a home visit to help match you with the right animal, and a part of this process may involve us in using a Google map search.
 This home visit may be carried out by a volunteer of the Branch, or another charity within the RSPCA network, who will be acting for our Branch for these purposes.
 In processing your application, we may collect special category data, in particular about your health, and we will only process this information on the basis of your explicit consent and specifically for the purpose of ensuring a suitable match between you and the animal available for adoption/fostering (e.g. fur allergy).

 If you report an animal as lost or found we will take your details and provide you with advice on what to do.

-To process your request for financial help towards veterinary costs we will take your name, address, contact number and email and may ask to see proof of means tested benefits and identification.
+To process your request for financial help towards veterinary costs we will take your name, address, contact number and email and will require information from you to perform a financial assessment (means test).
 The legal basis for this is performance of a contract with you and so we can ensure you are eligible for our charitable services and that we deliver public benefit.
 We may share your information for use by a vet in treating your animal and invoicing the Branch.

 If you ask us to rehome your animal we will take your name, address, email and contact numbers and any history relevant to the animal’s welfare and behaviours, including veterinary information.
-The legal basis for this is performance of a contract with you to acquire the full title and rehome the animal.
+The legal basis for this is performance of a contract with you to acquire the full legal title of the animal and seek to rehome it.
 We may seek your consent to contact your previous vet to obtain a veterinary history.

 If we register or amend microchip details on an animal belonging to you we will ask you for your name, address, email and contact numbers in order to pass to the relevant microchip database company (principally Identibase, Anibase, Petlog).
-The legal basis for this is performance of a contract between you and the microchip company.
+The legal basis for this is performance of a contract between you and the microchip company so that if your pet is missing you can be reunited with it.
+For dogs, microchipping is also a legal obligation.

 If we scan a microchip in a stray animal we will contact the microchip database company and follow their process to contact you to let you know we’ve found your pet.
 The legal basis for this is our legitimate interest as an animal welfare organisation in matching stray animals with owners.
 If, after taking all reasonable steps to trace an owner, we are unable to make contact, we will seek to rehome the animal and re-register the microchip accordingly.